-- 332. Licensed hackney carriage drivers are under a duty to carry guide, hearing and other assistance dogs in their taxis without additional charge66.
-Similar rules apply to drivers and operators of private hire vehicles67. - 333.
+- 337. Guide dogs are working animals (not pets) and their owners rely on them for both independence and mobility.
+Guide dogs have up to two years of intensive training and are monitored closely throughout their working lives.
+In addition, guide dog owners are given training on how to maintain the extremely high standards of grooming which the dogs require, and the dogs are regularly checked by vets.
+In terms of travel, guide dogs are trained to sit at their owner's feet at all times, not to bother other people and not to climb on seats. - 338.
+Licensed hackney carriage drivers are under a duty to carry guide, hearing and other assistance dogs in their taxis without additional charge.
+Similar rules apply to drivers and operators of private hire vehicles. - 339.
 Drivers who have a medical condition that is aggravated by exposure to dogs may apply to the licensing authority for an exemption from this duty on medical grounds.
-A notice of any exemption granted by the licensing authority must be displayed in the vehicle while the exempted driver is using it. - 334.
+A notice of any exemption granted by the licensing authority must be displayed in the vehicle while the exempted driver is using it. - 340.
 If any other driver fails to comply with these duties, they will be guilty of a criminal offence and, on conviction, will be liable to a fine of up to £1,000 (level 3 on the standard scale).